davidbegin/beginfiles/nvim/README.md

 ## Warm Up

 - Read a Helpfile
 - Setup Morning Notes
 - lazygit
   - lg
 - Use H, M, L more
 - use cw more
+- CTRL-O and CTRL-I -> Hop forward and back

 ### Tele